-Introduce us to your younger self.
+Introduce us to your younger self

 My family has a history of artistic tendencies.
-My paternal grandfather was a commercial artist and my maternal grandfather was a musician and composer, whose children all found work in the profession.
-My uncles, both flautists, played on Fool on the Hill, while my mother’s various claims to fame include being an expert on Tudor music and performing on the infamous Finger of Fudge advert.
-As children, we were all encouraged to attend music and ballet lessons, pushed onto the stage and into compulsive exam-taking.
-My experiences left me with a hatred of classical music, terrible stage fright and panic on entering exam rooms.
+My father’s father was a cabinet-maker and a talented amateur artist.
+The other – my mother’s father – was a composer, whose children all found work in the music profession.
+My uncles, both flautists, played on the Beatles, Fool on the Hill, while my mother’s various claims to fame include being an expert on Tudor music and performing on the infamous Finger of Fudge advert.
+As children, we were encouraged to attend music lessons, pushed onto the stage and into compulsive exam-taking.
+These experiences left me with a dislike of classical music, terrible stage fright and instant panic on entering exam rooms.

-During my formative years, I won a Blue Peter badge for naming Goldie the Labrador; had two pieces of work displayed in the Vision On gallery; won a silver shield for playing ‘The Entertainer’ on the descant recorder in the Kingston Music Festival.
-I also once played James Galway’s gold flute.
-None of this mattered.
-Much to my shame, I failed the interview to appear on Crackerjack for not knowing the names of all of the Beatles.
+During my formative years, I won a Blue Peter badge for naming Goldie the Labrador; had two pieces of work displayed in the Vision On gallery; won a silver shield at the Kingston Music Festival for playing The Entertainer on the descant recorder.
+I also once played James Galway’s golden flute.
+None of this mattered because, to my shame, I failed the interview to appear on Crackerjack for not knowing the names of all of the Beatles.

+I was!
 Being part of a large family has both advantages and disadvantages.
 Never having your parents’ undivided attention fell into both categories.
 Rarely finding a place in which it was possible to be quiet was difficult for me.
 I found solace in reading, which remains one of the only legitimate excuses to be unsociable.

 How and when did you start writing?

 To be honest, I was completely gob-smacked.
-I knew that my novel had been short-listed, which was more than I had hoped for.
+I had only found out about the competition – two days before the closing date for entries – when attending the Winchester Writers’ Conference.
 My real incentive for entering wasn’t the thought of winning; it was to discover if I was a contender.

 Except that I wasn’t.